 Once at the mill, I turned left and followed this path, walking alongside the large dyke, with reeds on my right and open countryside on my left.
 This path eventually took me past the side of Horsey mere which I could just spot over the tall reeds, and back to Horsey Wind pump and the car park.

 It's a very pleasant, peaceful circular walk for a morning or afternoon activity and I know you'll enjoy all the varied aspects along the way.

-As at December 2014, the Horsey windpump looks slightly sorry for itself.
-It has no sails and is in the middle of a restoration project (2016/2017), but once everything has been restored and repaired and all is back in working order it will once again look majestic.
+Horsey windpump is in the middle of a restoration project (2016/2017), but once everything has been restored and repaired and all is back in working order it will once again look majestic.
 During the summer months it’s the epitome of the Norfolk Broads; summer boats moored up alongside it, the small National Trust café open for visitors and a wonderful vista towards the dunes.

-The drainage windpump was built in 1912 on 18th century foundations, but unfortunately at the present time (2014/2015) it is closed to visitors as it is undergoing repairs due to water damage and general wear and tear from the elements.
+The drainage windpump was built in 1912 on 18th century foundations,.
 You can read more on the history of the National Trust Horsey windpump site here.

 Parking is very easy, it’s just off the main road and there is ample room, with a machine operated parking meter.
 You'll also find a WC and the small National Trust hut with refreshments, tea, coffee and cake.

 If you're visiting here, I think it's well worth paying to go into the windpump and up to the top (if you don't get vertigo).
 The views from the top are far reaching towards the dunes and over the marshland.